-- b.
-The Government of Andhra Pradesh (GoAP) issued an order (GO) dated July 1, 2019 constituting a High-Level Negotiation Committee (HLNC) for review and negotiation of tariff for wind and solar energy projects in the state of Andhra Pradesh, Pursuant to the GO, APDISCOM issued letters dated July 11, 2019 and July 12, 2019 to the AP entities, requesting for revision of tariffs entered into in PPAs.
+- The Government of Andhra Pradesh (GoAP) issued an order (GO) dated July 1, 2019 constituting a High-Level Negotiation Committee (HLNC) for review and negotiation of tariff for wind and solar energy projects in the state of Andhra Pradesh.
+Pursuant to the GO, APDISCOM issued letters dated July 11, 2019 and July 12, 2019 to the AP entities, requesting for revision of tariffs entered into in PPAs.
 The AP entities filed a writ petition on July 23, 2019 before the AP High Court challenging the GO and the said letters issued by APDISCOM for renegotiation of tariffs.
 The AP High Court issued its order dated September 24, 2019 enumerating the following: - i.
-Writ petition is allowed, and both GO and the subsequent letters are set aside - ii.
-Further, APDISCOM were instructed to honour pending and future bills and pay the same at the interim rate of INR 2,43 per unit till determination of O,P, No, 17 of 2018 pending before APERC - iii.
+Writ petition is allowed, and both GO and the subsequent letters are set aside. - ii.
+Further, APDISCOM were instructed to honour pending and future bills and pay the same at the interim rate of INR 2.43 per unit till determination of O.P.
+No. 17 of 2018 pending before APERC - iii.
 APERC to dispose-off the case within a time frame of six months

 APDISCOM has also filed a Special Leave Petition (SLP) in the Supreme Court in October 2020 against the Judgment and order dated December 19, 2019 in I.A.
 No. 9 of 2019 in W.P.
-No. 9876 of 2019 of another power generating APDISCOW has also then a special Leave Pention (SLP) in the suppressed on a special clave Pention (SLP) and the suppressed on the SLP against lie augment and other lated Development in Inc. (80) and 180 and 6 of 2020 and batch pending before Division Bench of the AP High Court
+No. 9876 of 2019 of another power generating company in the industry, which modified the Order dated September 24, 2019, passed by Single Judge of AP High Court and directed APDISCOM to make payments at the rate mentioned in PPAs.
+The AP Entities through its Holding Company, ReNew Power Private Limited, has filed an impleadment application in the SLP apprehending that any order or observation of the Supreme Court may have an adverse impact on the Order dated September 24, 2019 and W.A.
+No. 6 of 2020 and batch panding before Division Reach of the AP High Court